Skip to Content

 tooth decay and

 dental cavities.
-It is added to local water supplies,
+It may be added to local water supplies,

-States have fluoride added to their water supply.
-Studies show a reduction in tooth decay of 50% or more in children if fluoride is added to a community's
+Studies show a reduction in tooth decay in children if fluoride is added to or is found naturally in a community's

 drinking water, call your local water company or the state health department.